-After graduating from Stanford Business School in 2011 as a Sloan Fellow, Steffen helped an early stage startup (LUMO BodyTech) get to their first commercial product, while at the same time helping a large ($20B) global supplier to automotive (Faurecia) get connected to the startup scene in Silicon Valley.
+After two decades of running software engineering teams, Steffen decided to expand his horizons at Stanford Business School in 2010-11 as a Sloan Fellow.
+Upon graduating, Steffen helped an early stage consumer wearables startup get to their first commercial product, while at the same time helping a large ($20B) global supplier to automotive get connected to the startup scene in Silicon Valley.

 About Steffen Bartschat

 Steffen Bartschat is the CEO & Founder of Hill88 and a Silicon Valley veteran for over twenty five years.
 At Hill88, he has completed global engagements for a wide variety of established consumer and industrial companies, including Bissell, Faurecia, Cisco, and THX, as well as emerging startups including gestigon, LUMO BodyTech, Edlink, and WiederTV.

 As interim COO of wearable startup Lumo BodyTech, Steffen built its engineering team and assembled a global supply chain to ship initial product, while building and monitoring the company's 3 year business plan.
 Lumo raised a successful "Series A" investment round in December 2012.

 As Head of Business Development for gesture recognition startup gestigon, Steffen closed business deals with local corporates, uncovered new markets in Virtual Reality, and represented the company at pitch days and conferences. gestigon was acquired by Tier One global automotive supplier Valeo in March 2017.

 Steffen is a member and investor at Sand Hill Angels and serves as co-chair of its Consumer Screening Committee.